JamieB92/Gamer-Connect-Backend-PP5/README.md

 - Enter in the terminal django-admin startproject {{project_name}} .
 - Enter in the terminal to create an App with - python manage.py startapp {{app_name}}
 - Add the new app to the allowed apps in the settings.py file.
-- Enter in the terminal - pip install djangorestframework.
+- Enter in the terminal - pip install djangorestframework
-- Now got to settings.py and add 'rest_framework' to installed apps.
+- Now go to settings.py and add 'rest_framework' to installed apps.
+- Enter in the terminal pip install django_filter
+- Now go to settings.py and 'django_filers' to installed apps.

 ### Cloudinary and Pillow